isaacnmm/pestpolicy-hugo2XX/content/posts/can-wasps-sting-more-than-once/index.md

 layout: post
 ---

-Being a victim of a [wasps sting](https://en.wikipedia. org/wiki/Stinger) once is painful enough to leave a lasting impression regardless of whether you are a kid or an adult.
+Being a victim of a [wasps sting](https://en.wikipedia.org/wiki/Stinger)once is painful enough to leave a lasting impression regardless of whether you are a kid or an adult.
 Wasp stings generate excessive discomfort and can cause extreme allergic reactions in people who have sensitive skin.

 And unfortunately, unpleasant incidents of wasp stings are more common than you think.
-Check the [baby wasps](https://pestpolicy.com/baby-wasp/) for a detailed analysis.
+Check the [baby wasps](https://pestpolicy.com/baby-wasp/)for a detailed analysis.
 But can wasps sting more than once? **Unlike the common misunderstanding, wasps can sting more than once without dying in the process.
 But did you know that these heavily criticized and aggressive insects can live with you peacefully in one space?

 If this sounds hard to believe in, continue reading this blog to find: ** - What causes the wasps to sting - Why wasps can sting multiple times - Not all wasps sting - How to tell if a wasp has stung you - The difference between wasps and bees Contrary to the view that wasps are naturally destructive, they only use their venomous stinger for self-defense.